igour/hadoop-book/README.md

-# Hadoop Book Example Code
+# Hadoop Book Example Code indr

 This repository contains the example code for [Hadoop: The Definitive Guide, Fourth Edition](http://shop.oreilly.com/product/0636920033448.do) by Tom White (O'Reilly, 2014).